savin-berlin/zas-rep-tools/README.md

 ##### 2. User Configuration
-<sub> Before you can test and work with this tool you need before to confige it.
-To make it easy set '.' while setttinh up of the project folder, if you want to user current folder as your project folder.</sub>
+<sub> Before you can test and work with zas-rep-tools,  you need  to configure  it.
+To set current directory as your project folder, please set '.' during the setting up process.</sub>

         $ cd <path_to_the_project_folder>
         $ sudo zas-rep-tools configer prjdir print

-###### 3. Package Tests
+###### 3. Package Tester
-<sub>  To be sure if your installation  in the current system could work error free please run tests.
+<sub>  To be sure if your installation  in the current system could work error-free ->  please run tests  with the following command.
 Be aware that it could take around 10-20 min.</sub>

        $ sudo zas-rep-tools testspath | sudo xargs -I {} sudo python2 -m  nose -s -v --rednose {}